rnycz/kanban-board/README.md

 An application used to manage your tasks.<br />
 Built with React, TypeScript, SCSS<br />
+In order to work well with this application, you need to clone the API from this [repo](https://github.com/rnycz/kanban-board-api) created specifically for this project and follow the steps to set it up. <br />
 The following features have been implemented:

 -   Enter the task, set the color and proposed end date for the task